- Course Code:

-This course presents, from a comparative perspective, an overview of Islamic law in its historical and evolutional perspective.
+This module presents, from a comparative perspective, an overview of Islamic law in its historical and evolutional perspective.
 Islamic legal theory is covered comprehensively in term one.
 This includes a critical analysis of the legal history, jurisprudential development, the schools of Islamic law, classical and modern theories, evolution of the law up to the present, and its contemporary applications.
-The course engages with both classical and contemporary scholarship and current critical theoretical debates ongoing in the field.
+The module engages with both classical and contemporary scholarship and current critical theoretical debates ongoing in the field.
 Islamic criminal law and judicial procedure are also covered as aspects of Islamic substantive law in term one.

 In term two, Islamic family law is comprehensively covered with principal focus on the law of marriage, dissolution of marriages, guardianship and child custody.
 These are examined in light of classical rules and recent family law reforms in the Muslim world.
 Current applicable family laws of selected Muslim-majority states will be examined within the context of the classical rules.
 Judicial decisions from UK courts in relation to Islamic law, as well as from courts in different parts of the Muslim world will also be examined.
-The course is based principally on contemporary English-language scholarship and no prior knowledge of Arabic language is required or presumed.
+The module is based principally on contemporary English-language scholarship and no prior knowledge of Arabic language is required or presumed.

 Prof. Mashood Baderin talks about studying islamic law at SOAS, University of London